 We’ll go through a series of exercises designed to help strengthen your ears over time, and improve your ability to learn tunes on the fly.
 No experience necessary, all instruments welcome.
 Bring a recording device and a notebook!
 Also Saturday at 12:30PM.

 Frank has composed well over 300 fiddle tunes!
 Says Frank: “We’ll explore inspiration, form and what fits on the fiddle.
 Then work together to craft a tune.”
 Look for Frank’s book The Ferrel Collection along with his CD of original tunes "Moxie" in the FH store.

 The most common way to approach intonation is to learn to "match" pitches in, say, a tune or a scale.
-I have found it more effective (easier to hear) to learn to "find" your place in a chord.
+Rob (channeling Pam Wiley!) has found it more effective (easier to hear) to learn to "find" your place in a chord.
 Come experience if this is helpful to you!

 Work on a couple of songs from the rich country blues traditions of the Piedmont blues and the Delta blues.
 This workshop will focus primarily on finger style techniques, but flat pickers are welcome, too.

 Adding ornaments to Scottish Airs is not so different than putting icing on the cake, color in the painting or curry on the chicken.
 Ornaments create character, color and emotion.
 We will work with a slow air and find variations of expression.

 This classic, flowing French Canadian tune is a must know!
 Great for contra dances and easily paired with other tunes, its title translates as "High Country."
 Jean Carignan and Andy de Jarlis recorded it as "Winnapeg Reel."

 To start off Fiddle Hell, here's a hypnotic Oklahoma tune, easy and flowing, as played by J. S. Price.
 It's also played in the southeast.
 "Went to the river but I couldn't git across.
 Rode on a bullfrog, thought he was a hoss."